Knowing what matters: A list of values

 Wisdom: Deep understanding and sound judgment

-Wonder: Awe and curiosity about existence
+Wonder: Awe aand curiosity about existence

 Suivant